Skip to main content

 MA Arts Leadership & Fundraising

 Study from anywhere in the world.
-Delivered through blended or fully online learning, this one-year, Master of Arts focuses on contemporary arts practice to prepare you for a sustainable career in the performing and production arts.
+Delivered through blended or fully online learning, full-time or part-time, this one-year Master of Arts will unlock your potential and prepare you for an enriching career as a leader in the contemporary arts sector.

 Overview

 Join us from anywhere in the world – the programme can be completed entirely online or combined with in-person residency intensives.
-You also have the option to take accredited short courses to add to your learning experience.
+You also have the option to take accredited short courses to add to your learning experience and enrich your personalised journey.

 We welcome applications from a range of creative disciplines and backgrounds.
 You’ll have strong technical skills in your specialist practice but will work in RCS’s multidisciplinary environment, opening up the potential for cross-collaboration that reflects the nature of the creative industries.